quatchi13/Isaac-Taylor-Engines-Midterm/README.txt

 collide with cube to collect powerup

-fully finished project found in main
+fully finished project found in main branch

-anything that was not fully completed can be found in the "Progress" branch
+("Progress" branch matches main branch as Question 4's implementation did not have time to be attempted)

 build held in the "Executable" folder